PunnatornSompadung/Video-Audio-Convert-to-Low-And-High-Quality-With-Youtube-Link-.py-/README.md

 //Only .py (python) can run this code

-//Can use on Facebook, Instagram (Reels/Posts), TikTok, X (Twitter), Threads etc for url
+//Can use on Facebook, Instagram (Reels/Posts), TikTok, X (Twitter), Threads etc. for url